 - It comes with a built in solar panel for power back up.

 - This is exhibits a very attractive outlook as well as numerous pattern.

 - It has helmet bag for easier carriage.

 8. Antra Wide Auto Darkening Welding Helmet

 The above helmet comes with four premium redundant arc sensors as well as highly responsive detecting and controlling units.
-Therefore, this provides it with a super fast switching time and an accurate auto shading.
+Therefore, this provides it with a super fast switching time and accurate auto shading.
 On top of that, it comes with an interference suppression technology to mitigating false triggering.
-It is also super versatile and can do Mig, Mag, Ac Tig and DC Tig welding.
-With this helmet, comfort won’t be compromised thanks to its super light weight nature.
+It is also super versatile and can do Mig, Mag, Ac Tig, and DC Tig welding.
+With this helmet, comfort won’t be compromised thanks to its super lightweight nature.